 What are the blood borne viruses?

-Hepatitis B virus (HBV), hepatitis C virus (HCV) and human immunodeficiency virus (HIV) are blood borne viruses.
+The policy applies to Hepatitis B virus (HBV), hepatitis C virus (HCV) and human immunodeficiency virus (HIV) which are the relevant blood borne viruses.

 How often must I be tested for blood borne viruses?

 The frequency with which physicians must be tested for BBVs will vary, depending on the applicable circumstances.

 - Physicians who perform or who assist in performing EPPs or who have the potential to perform or assist in performing EPPs are to be tested for HCV and HIV every three years.

 - Physicians who perform or assist in performing exposure prone procedures must be tested annually for HBV unless the physician has been confirmed immune to HBV.

 - Physicians who want to perform or assist in performing EPPs must be tested for HCV, HIV and HBV (if they haven’t been confirmed immune to HBV) before they commence performing or assisting in performing EPPs in Ontario.
 This applies to new registrants, residents and fellows in training programs who will begin performing or assisting in performing exposure prone procedures as part of their education program, and physicians who are changing their scope of practice or re-entering practice.